Translate Turkish video to English | AI tool | HeyGen

 Are Turkish accents and regional speech variations supported?

-Yes, the system recognises Turkish accents and regional speech patterns, improving transcription accuracy and ensuring the English translation stays clear and natural.
+Yes, the system recognizes Turkish accents and regional speech patterns, improving transcription accuracy and ensuring the English translation stays clear and natural.

 What video formats are supported for Turkish to English translation?